yixinpan1019/GettingandCleaningData/Codebook.md

 * fBodyBodyGyroJerkMag-std()	[-1,1]
 	* Normalized standard deviation value of frequency domain signals calculated from applying Fast Fourier Transform (FFT) to tBodyBodyGyroJerkMag-std()

-### C. Steps to form the dataset
-* 1 Read test and train files and merge to create a total dataset.
-* 2 Read and assign appropriate variable name for each observation
-* 3 Read activity labels
-* 4 Filter the required columns from the available columns of the dataset with features values.
-* 5 Combine subject, activity and features value dataset
-* 6 Replace activity codes with the labels
-* 7 Calculate mean values for each selected features against the combination of subject and acitivity
-* 8 Write the output to Output.txt file- a tidy data set (180x68 data frame) with the average of each measurement for each activity and each subject.
 The first column contains subject IDs, the second column contains activity and then the averages for each of the 66 attributes are in columns 3 to 68.
 There are 30 subjects and 6 activities, totally180 rows in this data set with averages.